 The most helpful supplements that I have seen are;

-- Vitamin D3 4000-6000IU a day has been shown to support the immune system and bring down chronic inflammation combined with at least 15 minues of daily exposure to sunshine
+- Vitamin D3 4000-6000IU a day has been shown to support the immune system and bring down chronic inflammation combined with at least 15 minutes of daily exposure to sunshine (the research actually shows the anti inflammatory effects of D3 happen at 10,000 iU).

 - Naltrexone or LDN 1.5 mg a day and increasing to 4.5 mg as needed (technically a medication, but it has an off-label use known to treat autoimmune diseases).

-- Betaine hydrochloride with pepsin or fennugreek should be taken after a protein-rich meal, starting with one capsule per meal.
+- Betaine hydrochloride (with pepsin or fenugreek) should be taken after a protein-rich meal, starting with one capsule per meal.
 The dose should be increased by one more capsule at each meal until

-symptoms of too much acid are felt (burping, burning, warming in the stomach region etc).
-At that point, you will know that your dose is one capsule less than what resulted in
+symptoms of too much acid are felt (burping, burning, warming in the stomach region etc)… At that point, you will know that your dose is one capsule less than what resulted in symptoms.
+Perfecto!

-- Probiotics can be very helpful for many with thyroid issues due to the connection with leaky gut and bacterial imbalance.
+- Probiotics can be very helpful for many with thyroid issues due to the connection with leaky gut and bacterial imbalance – but make sure your getting a good one.

-- Saccharomyces boulardii is a beneficial yeast that helps eliminate pathogenic bacteria, Candida, other parasites (including Blastocystis hominis), H. pylori, and infections that have been implicated in ulcers and linked to Hashimoto’s and thyroid issues.
+- Saccharomyces boulardii is a beneficial yeast that helps eliminate pathogenic bacteria, Candida, other parasites (including Blastocystis hominis), H. pylori, and infections that have been implicated in ulcers and linked to Hashimoto’s and thyroid issues (New Roots make a great travelers probiotic with Saccharomyces that I like).

-- Systemic enzymes aka proteolytic enzymes 120 000 sU on an empty stomach 1 hour before food or 2 hours after food.
-I like Serrapeptase or Bromlaine taken first thin in the morning.
+- Systemic enzymes aka proteolytic enzymes 120,000 -240,000 sU on an empty stomach 1 hour before food or 2 hours after food.
+I like Serrapeptase or Bromalin taken first thing in the morning (or I take mine if I get up during the night to use the bathroom).

-- Ferritin (ferritin serum levels should be tested before supplementing) 30 – 60 mg may be enough to bring serum levels back to normal range, should be retested every 3-4 months
+- Ferritin (ferritin serum levels should be tested before supplementing) 30 – 60 mg may be enough to bring serum levels back to normal range, should be retested every 3-4 months.
+Ferritin levels really shouldn’t be considered without looking at copper, and potentially vitamin A too).

 - Iodine is a molecule that is attached to tyrosine to make thyroid hormones.
 I like to use Lugols solution topically but you can also take it internally or in pill form – follow instructions on packaging or ask me about topical application

 *To avoid supplement overload, the first thing we want to do is to clear out all the dietary and lifestyle sources of stress on the liver.
-This means cutting out aspartame, junk food loaded with additives, gluten, and anything else the liver has to work extra hard to detox.
+This means cutting out aspartame, sucralose, junk food loaded with additives (including msg and limiting food colorings), gluten, and anything else the liver has to work extra hard to detox.
 As we learned earlier, T4→T3 conversion happens in the liver.
 Because our liver is always giving detoxification support, we want to take off excess stress.

 There are many excellent supplement companies; my favorite brand is the professional only line ATP Science.
 They have very tight quality control standards, so you know that the product you are getting isn’t free of fillers that may delay absorption and are free of gluten, dairy, and in most cases, soy.
 I also really like Thorne research and AOR (Advanced Orthomolecular Research).